Roadmap to this page

 Israeli Leaders

-There are a flood of statements by Israeli government officials openly proclaiming their genocidal intent - from the immediate aftermath of October 7 to the present day.
-One database captures over 500 such statements as of January 4, 2024.
+There is a flood of statements by Israeli government officials openly proclaiming their genocidal intent - from the immediate aftermath of October 7 to the present day.
+One database captured over 500 such statements, just from October 7, 2023 to January 4, 2024.
 Below we highlight a few:

 “No electricity, no food, no water, no fuel.
 We are fighting human animals and we will act accordingly.”